Wichelstowe Sports Hub

 Is there a way of ensuring that the priority access for the football facilities goes to local Wichelstowe groups and have designated home teams already been decided ?
 Similar Sports pitches around Swindon do not offer any concessions or priority to the local borough clubs of which they reside in.
 Specifically Wichelstowe Wanderers FC and Wroughton FC are two local clubs who should feel the most benefit and have priority in terms of regular booking and discounted rates.
 This ensures that these clubs are able to attract local players who live nearby to continue playing.

-Zak Page asked 16 days agoNow that Wiltshire FA have been identified as the preferred operator they are starting to engage with local groups to identify potential partner clubs (who will get some level of priority) and identify demand for the site.
+Zak Page asked 2 months agoNow that Wiltshire FA have been identified as the preferred operator they are starting to engage with local groups to identify potential partner clubs (who will get some level of priority) and identify demand for the site.
 I have contacted you privately to provide the FA contact details.

 -